JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    The `src` directory contains the Kotlin source files and resources.
 The file `main.kt` includes sample code that prints "Hello, Kotlin/Native!" using the [`println()`](https://kotlinlang.org/api/latest/jvm/stdlib/stdlib/kotlin.io/println.html) function.

 2. Add code to read the input.
-Use the [`readln()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln.html) function to read the input value and assign it to the `name` variable.
+Use the [`readln()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/readln.html) function to read the input value and assign it to the `name` variable:

    > The readln() function is available since [Kotlin 1.6.0](whatsnew16.md#new-readline-functions).
    > Ensure that you have installed the latest version of the [Kotlin plugin](releases.md).